catseye/SixtyPical/eg/README.md

     the P65 assembler (now Ophis) and re-released on April 1st, 2008 (a hint as to its nature).

-    Translated to SixtyPical (in 2018), it's 48 bytes.
+    Translated to SixtyPical (in 2018), after adding some optimizations to the SixtyPical compiler, the resulting executable is still 44 bytes!

 ### vic20